Proposed Lunar Measurements of $r$-Process Radioisotopes to Distinguish Origin of Deep-sea 244Pu: Introduction

-As has been shown in \cite{Fry2015}, ordinary (non-{\em r}-process) nucleosynthesis in core-collapse SNe provides the only plausible source of \fe60 observed in the two pulses.
-Ref.~\cite{Wallner2021} concurs, making this a starting point of its analysis.
-The question then becomes: {\it could either or both of these SNe also have produced the \pu244, or is a separate event required, presumably a KN?}
+As has been shown in \cite{Fry2015}, ordinary (non-{\em r}-process) nucleosynthesis in core-collapse SNe provides the only plausible source of \fe60 observed in the two pulses. \cite{Wallner2021} concurs, making this a starting point for their analysis.
+The question then becomes: {\it Could either or both of these SNe also have produced the \pu244 or is a separate event required, presumably a KN?}

 The two \fe60 pulses require at least two distinct SNe.
-The \pu244 data were not sampled as finely in time as the \fe60 data, but in three broad time windows including a surface layer that includes anthropogenic contamination.
+The \pu244 data were not sampled as finely in time as the \fe60 data but in three broad time windows including a surface layer that includes anthropogenic contamination.
 The two deeper layers each overlap with a \fe60 pulse, with similar \fe60/\pu244 ratios, represented by the yellow band in Fig.~\ref{fig:FePu}.
 The data show \fe60 to be much more abundant than \pu244 in both pulses.

+Motivated by these data, \citet{Wang2021} proposed two scenarios for \pu244 deposition on the Earth by recent nearby events: (1) {\em one step}, i.e., the deposition of \pu244 is a direct consequence of the propagation of the ejecta from the nearby explosion events; and (2) {\em two-step} process, in which an earlier KN ejecta propagates to and mixes into the proto-Local Bubble, followed by the relative motion of the Earth and $r$-process-enriched dust, leading to the subsequent bombardment of \pu244 onto Earth.
+We will adopt and compare these scenarios below and also comment on the possibility of multiple KN explosions in the two-step process.

-Here we confront these new data with the supernova and neutron-star merger nucleosynthesis models developed in~\cite{Wang2021} and explore the prospects of fresh measurements that might discriminate between possible scenarios, emphasizing the value of analyzing lunar regolith samples returned to Earth by missions such as {\it Chang'e} and {\it Artemis}.
+In this paper we confront the \fe60 and \pu244 data with the SN and neutron-star merger nucleosynthesis models developed in~\cite{Wang2021} and explore the prospects of fresh measurements that might discriminate between possible scenarios, emphasizing the value of analyzing lunar regolith samples returned to Earth by missions such as {\it Chang'e} and {\it Artemis}.